Beauty and a Beat: Music video

 The music video was released on October 12, 2012 on Bieber's YouTube channel.
 According to the video's storyline, in October 2012, 3 hours of personal footage was stolen from Justin and was illegally uploaded by an anonymous blogger.
 It starts with a short montage of video clips, and heads into a party at a waterpark featuring dancers, and Nicki Minaj rapping beside Justin in a pool.
 The video ends with Justin sliding down a waterslide.
 A gameplay clip of "Good Feeling" by Flo Rida from Just Dance 4 was featured.

 Bieber wrote the video's storyline himself and co-directed the video itself with Jon M. Chu.
 All of the waterpark footage was shot on scene at Raging Waters in San Dimas, a suburb of Los Angeles.
 Most of the clip was recorded on a GoPro Hero 2 by Bieber, with some footage shots on the Olympus Tough TG-1.
 The music video features international synchronized swimming group, Aqualillies.
-As of May 2022, the music video had received more than 1 billion views.
+As of June 2026, the music video had received more than 1.3 billion views.

 Live performances

 Bieber performed the song for the first time at the American Music Awards with Minaj.
 Since then, Minaj has rapped her verse on select dates of her Pink Friday: Reloaded Tour.
 Bieber also performed the song at the 2012 Victoria's Secret Fashion Show and the 2015 Wango Tango.
+In 2026, Bieber performed several of his early hits, including "Beauty and a Beat", at Coachella, which led to the song's rapid viral success on streaming platforms.